 Money is the last thing from his mind (except when he needs to work to stay on the road), and experience and travel take the front seat.

 If you have that feeling of just wanting to drop everything and travel with nothing more than a vague plan, this is the book for you.
-Maybe you're considering moving to a foreign country, taking a long road trip, and just going to your number one destination...
+Maybe you're considering moving to a foreign country, taking a long road trip, or just going to your number one destination...

-For me, I personally wouldn't want to totally travel like Sal in the sense of not having much "security" in the forms of a savings account, a stable place to live, etc. However, it really makes you think about what we really need in life.
+For me, I personally wouldn't want to totally travel like Sal in the sense of not having much "security" in the forms of a savings account, a stable place to live, etc. However, it really makes you think about what you really need in life.

 How much money do you need to do what you love?